Non-unitary Trotter circuits for imaginary time evolution

 \subsection{Pauli gadgets for RTE}

+The following describes the Pauli gadget circuit primitive, which has been adopted by a wide range of quantum circuits.
 Given some analytic function, $f$, and some parameter, $t$, the operator $f(t \hat{Z}^{\otimes n})$ is diagonal in the computational basis.
 Thus, although $f(t \hat{Z}^{\otimes n})$ involves all the qubits in the system, it does so in a classical manner:

 where $p_i = +1$ if computational basis state $\ket{i}$ has even parity -- that is, the bitstring $i$ contains an even number of 1's -- and $-1$ if its parity is odd.

 The simplest operator of this form is $\hat{Z}^{\otimes n}$.
 Figure \ref{fig:phase_gadget} exemplifies a quantum circuit realisation of this operator; circuits of this form are commonly known as `phase gadgets' \cite{nielsenchuang2011}.
 In this circuit, the `ladder of {\sc cnot}s' computes the parity of each of the computational basis states and encodes it in the state of the final qubit, setting its state to be $\ket{0}$ for an even parity and $\ket{1}$ for an odd parity.
 A $Z$-gate is then applied to this qubit, imparting a phase of $+1$ for an even parity and $-1$ for an odd parity, as required.
 Finally, the parity computation is reversed.